rowanjacobs/terraform-provider-vsphereovf/README.md

 [terraform]: https://github.com/hashicorp/terraform

 ## Current features
-- upload an OVF template to vCenter
+- upload an OVF or OVA template to vCenter
 - mark the resulting VM as a template or virtual machine
 - set network mappings on the template

 ## Upcoming features
-- upload an OVA
 - update the template
 - export template UUID or name to be used by the [Terraform vSphere provider][provider]
 - destroy the template